noahehall/theBookOfNoah/0current/aws/exams/services/analytics/kinesis.md

   - increase throughput by increasing the number of shards or by aggregating/batching the data sent per API call
 - aggregation: store multiple records in a stream
   - consumers must de-aggregate the data before processing
+- resharding: increase the number of shards in a stream to adapt to changes in the rate of data flow
+  - new data records are rerouted to new streams based on key values
+  - any existing records in existing shards remain in those shards

 ### Data Firehose